Zhi-704/Railway-Tracker/realtime_trains/README.md

 # Realtime Trains

-This project provides functionality to retrieve real-time train information from the National Rail API.
+This folder provides functionality to retrieve real-time train information from the RealTime Trains API.
+For more information about RealTime Trains API, visit https://www.realtimetrains.co.uk/about/developer/pull/docs/.

 ## Prerequisites